tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 After a short wait, we grabbed our pizzas and headed to the Skytree area.
 We found a free table in the surrounding gardens and had a little pizza picnic.
 It was cold and dark by then, but we didn't mind.
 Soph even tried maple syrup on her pizza, which was nice but a bit too sweet by the end.

 Since there are hardly any bins in Japan, we had to carry our pizza boxes around in our bag.
 We then climbed four giant sets of stairs to get to the ice skating rink.
 It was quite expensive - ¥4,200 for everything, including socks and gloves which we didn't have, and the skates and entry fee.
-But we realised we only had one chance in our lives to ice skate at night at the base of the Tokyo Skytree, so we went for it.
+But we realised we only had one chance in our lives to ice skate at night at the base of the Tōkyō Skytree, so we went for it.

 The staff were lovely and helped us find our shoe sizes.
 We got a ¥100 coin locker for our bag and shoes, and then put on our skates.
 To say we were humbled by the ice is an understatement.
 Tristan's shoes didn't fit right so after a lap or two he was in pain.
 Soph on the other hand won the award for the worst skater of the day.
 She only managed one lap and was holding on to the side of the rink the entire time.
 The poor instructor was trying to help, but it just was not gonna happen.
 After two laps of the small rink, we decided to call it a day.